Topological Phononic Logic

 \mypara We start from a particular accidental bulk Dirac-point degeneracy that gives rise to a topological state analogous to a quantum spin Hall system.
 In a quantum spin Hall system, the protection of the Dirac point is a consequence of the spin-$\sfrac{1}{2}$ nature of electrons.
 Specifically, because $\mathcal{T}^2=-1$ for spin-$\sfrac{1}{2}$ states, Kramers theorem requires a degeneracy at all $\mathcal{T}$-invariant points of the Brillouin zone.
-However, spin-0 phononic and spin-1 photonic systems both have $\mathcal{T}^2=+1$ so Kramers theorem does not apply.
+However, spin-0 phononic and spin-1 photonic systems both have $\mathcal{T}^2=+1$, so Kramers theorem does not apply.
 Instead, designs typically rely on mode hybridization to form a pseudospin-$\sfrac{1}{2}$ subsystem, for example with the transverse electric and magnetic polarizations of light \cite{KhanikaevNatMater2013}.
 But transverse shear modes are not available in airborne acoustics, so finding an analogy of Kramers theorem is challenging.
-In 2012, Sakoda \cite{SakodaOptExpress2012} addressed this issue and constructed a pseudospin-$\sfrac{1}{2}$ system using the discrete symmetries of a triangular lattice, which was adapted to longitudinal acoustic modes shortly thereafter \cite{LiApplPhysLett2014, ChenSciRep2015, MeiSciRep2016} and subsequently demonstrated experimentally \cite{HeNatPhys2016}.
-In this scheme, a lattice with $C_{6v}$ symmetry generates an accidental degeneracy at the $\Gamma$ point between doubly degenerate $E_1$ and $E_2$ modes that transform as $(x,y)$ and $(xy, x^2-y^2)$.
-These modes are denoted $(p_x, p_y)$ and $(d_{xy}, d_{x^2-y^2})$, due to their similarity with electronic states.
-These doubly degenerate modes allow the formation of a pseudo-spin-$1/2$ basis, with corresponding eigenstates $p_\pm = (p_x \pm i p_y)/\sqrt{2}$ and $d_{\pm} = (d_{x^2-y^2} \pm i d_{xy})/\sqrt{2}$.
-The accidental degeneracy between the $p_\pm$ and $d_\pm$ subsystems can be lifted without breaking $C_{6v}$ symmetry, allowing the system to realize a topological phase with helical edge modes protected by a pseudo-$\mathcal{T}$ symmetry, analogous to the quantum spin Hall state.
+In 2012, Sakoda \cite{SakodaOptExpress2012} addressed this issue and constructed a pseudospin-$\sfrac{1}{2}$ system using the discrete symmetries of a triangular lattice, which was adapted to longitudinal acoustic modes shortly thereafter \cite{LiApplPhysLett2014, ChenSciRep2015, MeiSciRep2016}, and subsequently demonstrated experimentally \cite{HeNatPhys2016}.
+In this scheme, a lattice with $C_{6v}$ symmetry generates an accidental degeneracy at the $\Gamma$ point between doubly degenerate $E_1$ and $E_2$ modes that transform as $(x,y)$ and $(xy, x^2-y^2)$, denoted $(p_x, p_y)$ and $(d_{xy}, d_{x^2-y^2})$, respectively.
+These doubly degenerate modes allow the formation of a pseudospin-$1/2$ basis, with corresponding eigenstates $p_\pm = (p_x \pm i p_y)/\sqrt{2}$ and $d_{\pm} = (d_{x^2-y^2} \pm i d_{xy})/\sqrt{2}$.
+The accidental degeneracy between the $p_\pm$ and $d_\pm$ subsystems can be lifted without breaking $C_{6v}$ symmetry, resulting in a topological phase with helical edge modes protected by a pseudo-$\mathcal{T}$ symmetry, analogous to the quantum spin Hall state \cite{HeNatPhys2016, WuPhysRevLett2015}.